jonsag/ardHydroponic/README.md

 ## Usage

 Your setup will have five push buttons and one LCD display.
 Everything is monitored and adjusted from the LCD.
-However, a lot of output is also provided on the serial output from the Mega.
+A lot of output is also provided on the serial output from the Mega.

 ### Modes